 W-C District school buses stop at our school each morning to unload our students.
 At the end of the day a shuttle bus takes $4-K-8^{th}$ grade students to the central loading site at Wonewoc-Center School.
-Hillsboro also provides bus service to those who live in the Hillsboro district.
-St. Paul's Mauston owns and operates its own bus for the purpose of transporting their students to and from St. Paul's.
+Hillsboro also provides bus service to those who live in the Hillsboro district and request it.
+Parents should contact Hillsboro schools directly to facilitate this.